Teaching at Univ. Las Palmas Gran Canaria

 Laboratory assistant (Internships)

-• Analysis of sediment composition (water content, bulk density, organic content)
+• Sediment analyses (water content, bulk density, organic content)

-• Participate in group activities such as meetings, journal club and discussions.
+• Participating in group meetings, journal club, and project discussions